cncf/toc/proposals/incubation/opencost.md

 #### Repositories

-There are currently 3 OpenCost repositories:
+There are currently 4 OpenCost repositories:

 * [opencost/opencost](https://github.com/opencost/opencost/): The primary OpenCost repository containing the [OpenCost specification](https://github.com/opencost/opencost/blob/develop/spec) and the code for the cost-model and opencost-UI.
 * [opencost/opencost-helm-chart](https://github.com/opencost/opencost-helm-chart/): Helm chart for deploying and customizing OpenCost and the OpenCost UI.
+* [opencost/opencost-parquet-exporter](https://github.com/opencost/opencost-parquet-exporter/): Exports OpenCost data in parquet format.
 * [opencost/opencost-website](https://github.com/opencost/opencost-website/): This repository hosts the [OpenCost.io](https://opencost.io) website, documentation, and blog.

 #### Versioning and Releases

 OpenCost repositories follow the [Semantic Versioning 2.0.0](https://semver.org/) convention.
-So far we have 9 OpenCost releases, with the initial OpenCost 1.94 released in June 2022, and the current release is 1.103 from May 2023.
+So far we have 15 OpenCost releases, with the initial OpenCost 1.94 released in June 2022, and the current release is 1.109 from February 2024.
 The 1.x series are considered stable and have been in production for years.

 The release cadence is:
 * There have been no additional major releases since OpenCost was added to the CNCF.
 * Minor versions are released every month.
 * Patch versions are released as necessary.

-The releases are announced using [GitHub releases](https://github.com/opencost/opencost/releases), followed by Slack (CNCF/#opencost), Mastodon, Twitter, and discussion in the Community Meetings.
+The releases are announced using [GitHub releases](https://github.com/opencost/opencost/releases), followed by Slack (CNCF/#opencost), LinkedIn, Mastodon, Twitter, and discussion in the Community Meetings.

 #### Code Quality and Testing

 All incoming Pull Requests are tested with GitHub Actions to execute the unit tests defined in the test and pkg/* directories against amd64 and arm64 platforms with [Docker](https://github.com/opencost/opencost/blob/develop/Dockerfile).
-Code formatting is enforced with go fmt.
+Code formatting is enforced with `go fmt`.
+Code quality is checked with `go vet`.
 Kubecost provides integration testing and performance testing as part of their release process.
 OpenCost currently has a "A+" score with [Go Report Card](https://goreportcard.com/report/github.com/opencost/opencost).

 The Helm chart is tested with the [GitHub Action](https://github.com/opencost/opencost-helm-chart/blob/main/.github/workflows/helm-test.yml) helm/chart-testing-action which provides linting with ct lint and integration testing with ct install against a Kubernetes in Docker cluster.

+The OpenCost parquet exporter test with `pylint`.

 The OpenCost website creates temporary sites on approved PRs with Vercel to evaluate the changes.